Tswagerman/project_mlops/reports/README.md

 > **When running into bugs while trying to run your experiments, how did you perform debugging?
 Additionally, did you**
 > **try to profile your code or do you think it is already perfect?**

+While training the model, the profiler offered by pytorch was proven helpful enough to identify problems in the code and helped us optimize it.
+In addition, we used the debugger from visual studio code to insert breakpoints and examine certain behaviours.
+While testing, logging the errors helped us understand the reason the failures occured, but also pytest was proven helpful with its error logs.

 ## Working in the cloud